KSAH-42/RabbitOM/README.md

 # About Player samples

-All theses GUI are written using WPF.
+GUI is written using WPF.

 # RabbitOM.Player is used to decode RTP packets (HEVC/H264/JPEG)